magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 served by the web server and that it sets the `js/main.out` subdirectory as the value of the `asset-path` compiler option.

-Now take a look at the layout if the `target` directory to confirm that the compiler options worked as expected
+Now take a look at the layout of the `target` directory to confirm that the compiler options worked as expected

 ```bash